georgiraychev/jrpython/README.md

 You have 90 minutes to complete the following tasks:

-### 1. Python Basics (30 minutes)
+### 1. SQL Command Line Task (20 minutes)
-- Fix the string manipulation methods in `interview/python_basics.py`
-- Fix the data structure implementations
-- Run tests with: `pytest tests/test_python_basics.py`
+Using the SQLite command line:
+1. Find all products with price > $100
+2. Calculate total revenue per category
+3. Find users who made more than 1 order

-### 2. PySpark Problems (30 minutes)
+### 2. Python & SQL Integration (40 minutes)
-- Fix the PySpark transformations in `interview/spark_problems.py`
+Fix the implementations in:
-- Focus on correct DataFrame operations
-- Run tests with: `pytest tests/test_spark_problems.py`
+- `interview/sql_problems.py`
+- `interview/data_analyzer.py`

+The tasks are interconnected - the SQL queries you write will be used by the Python analysis functions.

-### 3. SQL Problems (30 minutes)
+### 3. Data Analysis (30 minutes)
+Implement the analysis functions in `data_analyzer.py` that combine:
-- Fix the SQL queries in `interview/sql_problems.py`
+- SQL queries
-- Ensure proper joins, aggregations, and filtering
-- Write clear and efficient queries
+- Python data processing
+- Business logic

 ## Evaluation Criteria

 You will be evaluated on:
-- Code correctness (all tests passing)
+- SQL query optimization
+- Python data processing efficiency
+- Understanding of database relationships
-- Code clarity and style
+- Code organization and clarity
 - Problem-solving approach
-- Understanding of Python, PySpark, and SQL concepts

 ## Tips

-- Read the test files to understand what each function should do
-- Use `print()` statements for debugging
+- Use `sqlite3 data/interview.db` to explore the database
+- Useful SQLite commands:
+  - `.tables` - list all tables
+  - `.schema table_name` - show table structure
+  - `.mode column` - pretty print results
+  - `.headers on` - show column headers
+- Test your SQL queries in the command line before implementing them in Python
-- Check the Python documentation when needed
+- Consider the relationships between tables when writing queries
 - Commit your changes regularly
 - Focus on making the tests pass first, then improve the code if time permits